JetBrains/teamcity-docker-images/tool/automation/framework/README.md

 * Operating System;
 * Version of Operating System;
 * Architecture;
-Each assosiated image is being validated within the framework.
+Each associated image is being validated within the framework.

 ### 2.2 A note on automation's dependencies / assumptions